 Prisoners do not have a right to receive Centrelink benefits.
 However, a possible exception to this is prisoners with a right to sickness benefits.

 It has been held that a prisoner serving a life sentence who was hospitalised for schizophrenia was eligible to receive sickness benefits from the Australian Government Department of Social Services.
-The prisoner in that case was not detained in a mental hospital in connection with his conviction for an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). (see Secretary, Department of Social Security v Bulsy Australian Social Security Guide 92–135).
+The prisoner in that case was not detained in a mental hospital in connection with his conviction for an offence (see Secretary, Department of Social Security v Bulsy Australian Social Security Guide 92–135).

 Prisoners can enrol in educational courses.
 Courses ranging from primary school level to tertiary level are available in most prisons.